-Before moving to ICS, Zurich, I have worked at universities and international schools in Bangladesh, Vietnam, and Saudi Arabia and visited libraries in the US, Singapore, Greece, Italy, Germany, Malaysia, Indonesia, Thailand, Vietnam and China to deliver workshops and conferences.
-As an early career researcher, my research interests revolve in the field of school librarianship, microlearning on social media, blended librarianship and non-profit organization's involvement with libraries.
-I have named for several professional awards and grants as a result of my commitment and dedication to the broader community.
+Before moving to ICS, Zurich, I worked at universities and international schools in Bangladesh, Vietnam, and Saudi Arabia, and delivered workshops and conference presentations in the US, Singapore, Croatia, Greece, Malaysia, Indonesia and Vietnam.
+As an early career researcher, my research interests revolve around the field of school librarianship, copyright and academic integrity literacy.
+I have been named for several professional awards and grants as a result of my commitment and dedication to the broader community."